 "The Theory of Scintillation with Applications in Remote Sensing" was published in 2011.
-The website https://chuckrino.com was started as a forum for discussing remote sensing applications of electromagnetic (EM) wave propagation in transparent media.
+The website https://chuckrino.com was started as a forum for discussing remote sensing of electromagnetic (EM) waves propagating through transparent structured media.
 The underlying phenomenon is electromagnetic (EM) wave propagation in transparent media, specifically the earth's ionosphere and atmosphere.
 EM waves are vector fields governed by Maxwell's equations.
-Linear constitutive relations characterize the EM field interactions with propagation media.
+Linear constitutive relations characterize the EM field interactions with the propagation medium.
 Scintillation refers to irregular variations imparted to signal parameters that have traversed structured regions.